sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 #### Defining an action

 The first thing we need is a definition of an "action".
-An action is what produces a patch and describes what commands and Docker containers to run over which repositories.
+An action is what produces a patch and describes what commands or Docker containers to run over which repositories.

-Example:
+**Note**: At the moment only two `"type"`s of steps are supported: `"docker"` and `"command"`.
+See `src actions exec -help` for more information.

+Here is an example defintion of an action:

 ```json
 {